 Barker playing tennis at the US Open.

 After a brief vascular fellowship, Barker joined the Penn faculty.
-He also joined forces with a basic scientist Rupert Billingham, to publish twelve field-defining papers on transplantation.
+He also joined forces with scientist Rupert Billingham, to publish twelve field-defining papers on transplantation.
 The first of these is still regarded as a classic.
 I’ll quote Ron Fairman to explain why:

 “[Barker and Billingham] established a fundamental law of transplantation—immunological ignorance.
-This principle is that the immune system cannot recognize the presence of a foreign antigen that fails to reach lost lymphoid tissue….
+This principle is that the immune system cannot recognize the presence of a foreign antigen that fails to reach host lymphoid tissue….
 The principal of immune ignorance remains a cornerstone of transplantation immunology and is one of the most important findings of the last half century.”

 Barker put his theories into practice when he performed the UPenn Hospital’s first human kidney transplant.
 The kidney functioned normally for forty-eight years, until the patient died of unrelated causes.
 Barker would go on to perform increasingly complex procedures, and “his results remain the gold-standard even today,” according to Ron Fairman.
 Under Barker’s leadership, the UPenn clinical transplant center became one of the best in the nation across a variety of procedures.